Team

 Research project

-Danny Kröger explores structure-related actions (strukturbezogenes Handeln) carried out by base-level social workers (Basisfachkräfte) in Germany.
+Danny Kröger explores political actions carried out by base-level social workers (Basisfachkräfte) in Germany.
 In doing so, he reconstructs how these structure-related actions are implemented by base-level social workers and which external factors affect them.
 To this end, he conducts qualitative interviews with non-managerial professionals working in different organizational settings across four selected fields of social work.

 Nadine Thome